edunham/Website/source/daycamp_introtrack_session3.rst

 .. note:: Yes, there are ways to sort of take them down off of GitHub, but
     somebody might have cloned your repo while it had the secrets in.
 Once someone has a piece of information, you can't just take it away.
+Make sure to change all secrets that do get accidentally committed.

 .. figure:: /static/dont_do_this.jpg
     :scale: 50%